izabelcavassim/Rhizobium_analysis/README.md

    * **corrected_snps**: snp files of polymorphic genes corrected by population structure
    * **ani_sorted_by_genospecies_282_sorted**: Average nucleotide identity (ANI) across 282 conserved core genes
    * **README** file explaining the rest of the data provided

+It can also be accessed in the open repository:
+BLA

+Genome assemblies are found at NCBI under the project: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA510726/

 Genome assembly: Spades
 -----------------------